rapid7/metasploit-framework/Landing-Pull-Requests.md

 ````

 Note that you should rebase *before* landing -- otherwise, your merge commit will be lost in the rebase.

+Finally, the -S indicates we are going to sign the merge, using our GPG key.
+This is a nice way to prove in a secure way that this merge is, in fact, coming from you, and not someone impersonating you.
+For more on signing merges, see [A Git Horror Story: Repository Integrity With Signed Commits](http://mikegerwitz.com/papers/git-horror-story.html).

 # Cross-linking PRs, Bugs, and Commits